Cry of Pugad Lawin: Why Balintawak?

 The Cry of Rebellion in the Philippines happened in August 1896.
 There are lot of controversies puzzling the minds of the readers regarding the real place and date of this event.
 Some accounts pointing directly to Balintawak are associated with 'The Cry’.
 Lt.
 Olegario Diaz of the Spanish Civil Guards wrote in 1896 that the event happened in Balintawak, which corroborates the accounts of the historian Gregorio Zaide and Teodoro Kalaw.
-On the other hand, Teodoro Agoncillo based his account from that of Pio Valenzuela that emphasized Pugad Lawin as the place where the ‘cry’ happened.
+On the other hand, Teodoro Agoncillo based his account on that of Pio Valenzuela that emphasized Pugad Lawin as the place where the ‘cry’ happened.

 Here are some reasons why Pugad Lawin is not considered as the place of the ‘cry’.
 (1) People of Balintawak initiated the revolution against the Spaniards that is why it is not appropriate to call it ‘Cry of Pugad Lawin’.
-(2) The place Pugad Lawin only existed in 1935 after the rebellion happened in 1896.
+(2) The place Pugad Lawin only existed in 1935 after the rebellion that happened in 1896.
 Lastly, (3) The term ‘Pugad Lawin’ was only made up because of the hawk’s nest at the top of a tall tree at the backyard of Tandang Sora in Banlat, Gulod, Kaloocan where it is said to be one of the hiding places of the revolutionary group led by Andres Bonifacio.